 Mags: Lucky Peach, Cherry Bombe, The Art of Eating (I own every issue!
 Almost 100).
 Book: Ferran Adrià's The Family Meal, Brooks Headley's Fancy Desserts, and shout out to Jean K Durkee's 1977 Tout de Suite a la Microwave (classic French recipes cooked exclusively with microwaves).

 Does New York have the best food in the world?
-Yes/no and why?
+Why?